Korean War: War crimes

-The commission also received petitions alleging more than 200 large-scale killings of South Korean civilians by the U.S. military during the war, mostly air attacks.
+The commission also received petitions alleging more than 200 large-scale killings of South Korean civilians by the US military during the war, mostly air attacks.
 It confirmed several such cases, including refugees crowded into a cave attacked with napalm bombs, which survivors said killed 360 people, and an air attack that killed 197 refugees gathered in a field in the far south.
-It recommended South Korea seek reparations from the United States, but in 2010, a reorganized commission under a new, conservative government concluded that most U.S. mass killings resulted from "military necessity", while in a small number of cases, they concluded, the U.S. military had acted with "low levels of unlawfulness", but the commission recommended against seeking reparations.
+It recommended South Korea seek reparations from the United States, but in 2010, a reorganized commission under a new, conservative government concluded that most US mass killings resulted from "military necessity", while in a small number of cases, they concluded, the US military had acted with "low levels of unlawfulness", but the commission recommended against seeking reparations.